Lulu Spencer: Relationship with Logan Hayes

 In the spring of 2007, the writers began testing Berman's chemistry with newcomer, Josh Duhon as the mysterious Logan Hayes.
 Though Berman was not sure of the couple's potential, she labeled Lulu's trio of suitors, Dillon, Spinelli and Milo her "Three Stooges of Love" due to their wacky hijinks to get her attention.
 Previously, the produces had trouble finding a strong enough actor to stand opposite Berman, but Duhon was eventually cast in the role of Logan.
 During an interview with Soap Opera Digest, Duhon revealed that Logan was very much attracted to Lulu's strength as a person, as she had to deal with so much from a young age.
 One thing the characters have in common is that both of them grew up without their fathers.
 Throughout the summer of 2007, Logan and Lulu grew closer and when they finally start to explore their feelings for one another, Logan is revealed as the illegitimate son of her mother's first husband and her father's nemesis, Scott Baldwin (Kin Shriner).
 Initially, Logan pursued Lulu as part of a deal with Lulu's then rival, Maxie Jones (Kirsten Storms) to get Lulu into bed; if Logan succeeded, he would get Maxie as a consolation prize.
 However, Lulu had developed real feelings for Logan, as she realizes he is the exact opposite of his father, and Logan also fell for her.
 The most significant part of the story would prove to be their fathers' strong disdain for one another, and neither man accepting the relationship.

 Logan and Lulu shared their first kiss in July 2007 only to be interrupted by Scott and her stepmother, Tracy Quartermaine (Jane Elliot), who also disapproved of the relationship.
 Though Lulu hates Scott, he is nice to her because Laura is her mother.
 Berman acknowledges that Logan actually being attracted to Maxie, but falling for Lulu, made the storyline much more compelling.
 Logan is torn, while Maxie has no idea that he actually has feelings for Lulu.
 Though Luke will never approve, he always lets his children "live and learn" and he would never risk his relationship with Lulu to keep her away from Logan.
-Lulu and Logan make love for the first time in August 2007 and later move in together only for her to discover his tryst with Maxie in October 2007.
+Lulu and Logan have sex for the first time in August 2007 and later move in together only for her to discover his tryst with Maxie in October 2007.